Rokasl/CS408_project/report/source/09_chapter_2.md

 ## Vole

 Vole is lightweight functional programming language with its own Compiler and Abstract Machine.
+It even has two Abstract Machines, one is written in Haskell and mainly works on the Terminal and the other is written in JavaScript, so it makes it possible to run Vole code in the browser.
-Compiler compiles the Vole code to JavaScript, which can be used by Vole.js (Abstract Machine) and run it on the browser.
+In the later case, compiler compiles the Vole syntax to JavaScript, which can be used by Vole.js (Abstract Machine) to run it on the browser.
 It has some support for effects and handlers.

+Aa resource it is extremely useful in this projects context, because it essentially tries to solve the same problem but for a different language.

 ## Shonky